 If you are looking for cheap coverage and a range of coverage options and discounts, Erie might be a good option.
 However, Erie is not a national carrier.
 You will only be able to purchase Erie’s auto insurance if you live in one of the 12 states that the carrier operates in.
 If you are eligible for coverage, Erie provides unique options on their standard auto insurance policy, like pet coverage and locksmith coverage.
 You might also be interested in the Erie Rate Lock feature, which keeps your premium from increasing unless you make certain changes to your policy, like adding a driver or vehicle or changing your coverage.

 Learn more: Erie Insurance review

 Geico is known for offering low average rates and a wide range of discounts, and this holds true for 21-year-old drivers.
 You might save for having certain safety features on your vehicle, being a good student or taking a driver’s education course.
-The company also offers a robust mobile app, which allows you to file claims, pay bills, call for roadside service, view ID cards and make changes.
+The company also offers a robust mobile app, which allows you to file claims, pay your bills, call for roadside service, view ID cards and make changes.
 However, Geico does not offer as many optional coverages as some of the other companies on our list, and it did receive a below-average score for claims service from J.D.
 Power.
 This could indicate room for improvement.

 Learn more: Geico Insurance review